NguyenAndrew/mof-java/README.md

 * verifyNoInteractions is removed from Nof, an unsupported operation that can now be removed, supported by inheritance removal
 * Nof only allows enums for its Mock Markers to make library usage clearer, supported by inheritance removal
 * Mof allows any objects to be used for its mocks to make usage more flexible
 * Remove public constructors Mof and Nof and only allow construction through Builder to simplify and make construction process consistent
+* Add copy method to builders for easier reusability

 5.0.0 - Remove methodables to reduce maintenance and usability complexity